eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 Lastly, our commitment to quality is unwavering.
 More tests, continuous integration, and cleaner code are the pillars that will support the reliable growth of bpftime.

-This roadmap is not just a path we're laying out; it's an invitation to the community.
-We welcome collaboration, insights, and innovations from all corners to join us in this journey.
-Together, let's shape the future of eBPF in userspace."

 ## Open Problems and Discussion

-"As we navigate the intricate path of eBPF development, particularly in bridging the gap between kernel and userspace, we encounter a set of open problems that invite innovative solutions and collaborative brainstorming.
+As we navigate the intricate path of eBPF development, particularly in bridging the gap between kernel and userspace, we also encounter a set of open problems that remains.

 One of the key challenges is the BPF_F_MMAP flag's limitation to arrays.
 The quest is to devise a high-performance hash map that can be shared efficiently between the kernel and userspace.
 Could introducing new hash map types be the answer?
 Or perhaps we should consider overlaying a basic hash map atop the existing array map structure?